matthewsides/Networking/README.md

 ### Local Workstation Architecture

-A workstation (WS) is a specilised  computer,with one or more high resolution displays and a faster processor than a personal computer .
+A workstation (WS) is a specialised computer (usually built with an optimised design for complex data manipulation and visualisation / display) ,with one or more high resolution displays and a faster processor than a personal computer.
 Moreover a workstation also has greater multitasking capability because of additional random access memory (RAM), drives and drive capacity.
 A workstation may also have a higher-speed graphics adapters and more connected peripherals.

-Local workstation architecture e.g. memory, processor, I/O devices - include a small section on the system bus and how this works (in simple terms CPI->Memory->IO->Data->Control)

 #### System Bus